d-Pixie/d-Pixie.github.io/cv/index.md

 -------|--------
   1997 | STS - a 4 week language course in Oxford, England

-### Knowledge
+### Knowledge and experience

+* Lectured at university and held internal training courses in code quality, testing and design principles.
+* Consults with other companies to validate their architecture and infrastructure designs.
-* Worked continuously with full stack web development using the latest web technologies since 1997.
+* Worked continuously with full stack web development using a wide variety of web technologies since 1997.
-* Long and varied experience in leading technical teams and driving the technical decisions.
+* Long and varied experience in leading technical teams and driving technical decisions.
-* Developed in: Go, Elixir, Ruby, Javascript, PHP, Java, C, C++, LUA, Pascal, Delphi, SML, Python and Assembler.
+* Developed in: Go, Elixir, Ruby, Javascript, PHP, Java, C, C++, LUA, Pascal, Delphi, SML, Python, Assembler and others.
-* Worked with many frameworks such as: Ruby on Rails, Sinatra, Ember JS, Angular JS, Backbone JS and React/Redux.
+* Worked with many frameworks such as: Ruby on Rails, Sinatra, Rack, Ember, Backbone and React/Redux.
-* Very good knowledge in the web standards; HTML, XHTML, XML, CSS and Javascript/ES6.
+* Very good knowledge of the web standards; HTML, XHTML, XML, CSS and Javascript/ES6.
-* Has worked in: Windows, Linux (shell, Gnome och Unity), Mac (OSX) and can find his way in System 9, Linux (KDE, etc) and UNIX (Solaris, System V).
+* Works in: Windows (95 - 10), Linux (shell, Gnome and Unity) and Mac OS X.
-* Taken Ciscos CCNA step one and two as well as Microsofts MCSA for Windows 2000 and 2003 server.

 ### Misc

 * Won several awards for his ideas on how to improve products and his creative coding skills.
-* Created the worlds first fluid 3-col layout in CSS (with some help from Big John and Holly, then of the css-discuss mailing list).
+* Created the worlds first fluid 3-col layout in CSS around 2003 (with some help from Big John and Holly Bergevin on the css-discuss.org mailing list).
 * Very good problem solving skills, especially in algorithms and optimality.
 Designed an efficient, polynomial pre solver for stochastic programs for a NP course lead by world renowned professor of theoretical computer science Arne Andersson.
 * Spent two years as the project manager and lead developer for a computer game project together with around 10 other developers and content creators.
-* Follows research and development in many areas and has taken university courses in history parallel to the computer science degree and follows blogs, podcasts, screencasts, lectures and other channels in science and development.
+* Follows research and development in many areas and has taken university courses in history parallel to the computer science degree and follows blogs, podcasts, screencasts, lectures and other channels in science, psychology and development.
 * Engaged in communities since 1994 and has often held the chair or other board positions.
 Most recently started up a regional club for disc golf.
 * Has played disc golf at a national level.